withastro/docs/src/pages/en/guides/content-collections.md

     ...
 ```

-All nested directories will share the same (optional) schema defined at the top level.
+All nested directories will share the same schema defined for the top-level collection, if any (**docs** in this example).

 See [getting from nested directories](#getting-from-nested-directories) to see how folders are treated when retrieving collections.